-By May 1: Upon receiving a recommendation from the Vice President for Academic Affairs, the President decides either to approve or disapprove the request for tenure.
+All of the following must be completed no later than March 1: Upon receiving a recommendation from the Vice President for Academic Affairs, the President decides either to approve or disapprove the request for tenure and/or promotion.
+The President then reports his decision to the VPAA, Dean of Instruction, the department chair, the Promotion and Tenure Review Committee, and the faculty member.
 If the President approves the request for tenure, s/he submits it to the Regional University System of Oklahoma Board of Regents, normally at the April meeting.
-The President then reports the Regents' action to the Vice President for Academic Affairs, the dean of the school, the department chair, and the faculty member.
+The President then reports the Regents' action to the VPAA, the Dean of Instruction, the department chair, the Promotion and Tenure Review Committee and the faculty member.